Skellet0r/movie-industry/index.md

 ## Methodology

-1. Data <!-- .element: class="fragment" data-fragment-index="1" -->
+1. Data
-2. Profit Margin <!-- .element: class="fragment" data-fragment-index="2" -->
+2. Profit Margin
-2. Exploratory Analysis <!-- .element: class="fragment" data-fragment-index="3" -->
+2. Exploratory Analysis

 Note:
 - Our data was given to us by our client, collected from various sources (IMDB, The Numbers, Rotten Tomatoes)